 Attorney Gerloff is an associate attorney at the Hawks Quindel Madison office.
-She practices employment, wage and hour, and Social Security disability law.
+She practices employment, wage and hour, Social Security disability, and family law.
 Attorney Gerloff strives to provide comprehensive legal representation to her clients with an empathetic approach that is both pragmatic and sensitive to each client’s needs.

 Attorney Gerloff works diligently to represent her clients in employment claims including discrimination and harassment, contract disputes, and benefit denials.
 Through her client-centered approach, Attorney Gerloff is committed to zealously representing the interests of her clients, at all stages of employment.

 Wage & Hour Litigator

 Since joining Hawks Quindel as a law clerk, Attorney Gerloff has been actively involved in wage and hour disputes, and in assisting clients in obtaining the wages they fairly earned.
 Her work involves matters such as recovery of unpaid minimum wages, compensation for off the clock work, and rectifying improper classifications that resulted in previously unpaid overtime wages.

 Attorney Gerloff understands that due to unfortunate or unforeseeable circumstances, employees often are unable to continue working up to retirement age.
 Whether due to injury or illness, Attorney Gerloff seeks to respectfully and compassionately understand each client’s unique situation, in order to successfully navigate the benefits process from application, to hearing, and on appeal if necessary.

 Attorney Gerloff represents Madison family law clients in a variety of matters, including pre-nuptial agreements, divorce, child custody and placement disputes, property division, and post-judgment matters.
 She is committed to supporting her clients during some of the most challenging periods of their lives and works hard to achieve the best possible outcomes.